 What Causes Holiday Stress?

-The holidays offer plenty of reasons to be stressed out and anxious — the gifts you haven’t wrapped or haven’t bought, not having enough money or spending too much money on gifts, food, and alcohol, the office parties, having to travel home for the holidays, getting stuck in bad weather with cancelled flights and all your kids school plays and concerts.
+The holidays offer plenty of reasons to be stressed out and anxious — the gifts you haven’t wrapped or haven’t bought, not having enough money or spending too much money on gifts, food, and alcohol, the office parties, having to travel home for the holidays, getting stuck in bad weather with canceled flights and all your kid’s school plays and concerts.
 But the biggest source of holiday stress for most people is their own family or the in-laws: the family dinner, the family obligations, and family tradition.

-Holiday stress is the difference between what you want to do and the expectations you feel placed on you by yourself, family or your partner’s family.
+Holiday stress is the difference between what you want to do and the expectations you feel placed on you by yourself, your family, or your partner’s family.
 Holiday stress can be real or imagined.
 You may believe there are certain expectations placed on you when really they are “expectations you have created in your own mind”.